This rice salad boasts some unique flavors in the form of beluga lentils, pistachio and an orange vinaigrette!

 If you want to try a few other beluga lentil recipes with the leftover lentils check out this Black Lentil Dal from Smitten Kitchen, this Greek Lentil Salad from Cookie & Kate or this Sauteed Beluga Lentils and Butternut Squash from Sprouted Kitchen.

 Cheese or No Cheese?
-The Option to Make it Vegan
+The option to make it vegan.

-The original dish included Mizithra cheese which is a sharp cheese that has its origins in Greece.
+he original dish included Mizithra cheese which is a sharp cheese that has its origins in Greece.
 I did a little research and discovered it’s pretty hard to come by unless you happen to have a Greek market in town so I decided to come up with a substitute.
 After a more research and a little trial and error, I decided on feta.
 Parmesan might have been a more likely choice since the Mizithra was aged on the original salad, but I liked the taste and texture that the soft feta gave it better, so I went with it instead.

 If you leave the cheese off, this rice salad is naturally vegan giving you an option if you happen to be feeding someone on a dairy-free diet!